 Put mixture into bowl of electric mixer, add vanilla.

 - Beat on high speed 5 minutes or until thick and creamy.
 It may take longer if it is still a bit warm.

 - You can colour and flavour your marshmallow any way you like.
 I prefer the vanilla taste so I leave it plain.
 Now this quantity should fill a large bunny, 2 medium bunnies and 4 baby bunnies with a little bit let over for the cook!
 Set the marshmallow in the fridge.

 The bunnies will remove easily (if you remembered to oil the molds!) by holding the mold in one hand and picking up the exposed marshmallow on the tips of your fingers.
 A very sticky job, indeed!

 Don't panic if there are air bubbles on your marshmallow, a bit of food colour and a ton of coconut will hide everything.

-This part is the fun bit.Get out all your food colour a couple of paint brushes and call the kids!
-You can really do what you want but I like to outline the features of the bunnies in some very unrealistic colours!
+This part is the fun bit.Get out all your food color a couple of paint brushes.
+You can really do what you want but I like to outline the features of the bunnies in some whimsical colors!

 - Then all you need to do is roll your bunnies in coconut and arrange on some green tinted coconut "grass".